Public Beta — All features free during beta. No credit card required.

 OptionTypeDefaultDescription

-allowedModelsstring[]Whitelist of model IDs.
+allowed_modelsstring[]Whitelist of model IDs.
 Calls to other models are blocked.

-maxTokensnumberCap on the max_tokens parameter.
+max_tokensnumberCap on the max_tokens parameter.
 Requests exceeding this are blocked.

-maxTemperaturenumberCap on the temperature parameter.
+max_temperaturenumberCap on the temperature parameter.

-blockSystemPromptOverridebooleanfalseReject requests that include a system message.
+block_system_prompt_overridebooleanfalseReject requests that include a system message.

-onViolationcallbackCalled when a policy violation is detected, receives ModelPolicyViolation.
+on_violationcallbackCalled when a policy violation is detected, receives ModelPolicyViolation.

 Violation Rules